Mechanical-Advantage/ZumoTraining/10-MasteringTheLabyrinth/OOIntro.md

 Since an object stores private data, other objects need a way to interact with that data.
 Therefore, each object should expose a high-level mechanism for using it.
 This is its *interface*.
 This mechanism should hide internal implementation details.
 It should only reveal operations relevant for the other objects.
 This also means that an object's internal implementation can change without affecting the system, as long as the interface remains the same.
 Here are some examples:

 * When using your phone, you have just a few buttons and inputs to use (the *interface*).
 You don't have to understand what's happening under the hood (the *implementation*).
-Using the phone remains simple despite it's complexity.
+Using the phone remains simple despite its complexity.

 * When driving a car, you have a limited number of controls (steering wheel, pedals, etc.) You don't have to understand what's happening under the hood (literally).
 This also means that the *implementation* can change without affecting the *interface*.
 For example, an electric car is controlled the same as a gas model even though the implementation is completely different!

 ## Methods and Attributes

-Thus far, we've used the terms "data" and "interface" to describe the pieces of a class.
+Thus far, we've used the words "data" and "interface" to describe the pieces of a class.
 However, we generally use different terms:

 * An object's data are its **attributes**.
 Attributes are variables within a class.